 Will my insurance cover restorative work?

 Dental insurance coverage for restorative work varies depending on your plan and the type of treatment.
-Some plans will cover a portion of the cost if the treatment is medically necessary.
+Some plans will cover some of the cost if the treatment is medically necessary.
 Check your policy and talk to your dentist to see what’s covered for your restorative needs.

 Can restorative dentistry improve my bite and jaw alignment?

-Yes, restorative dentistry improve bite and jaw alignment.
-When teeth are missing or damaged it can affect how your teeth come together and the alignment of your jaw.
-Restorative treatments like implants, bridges or dentures can help get your bite back in alignment and give you a comfortable and functional bite.
-This can lead to better overall health.
+Yes, restorative dentistry improves bite and jaw alignment.
+When teeth are missing or damaged, it can affect how your teeth come together and the alignment of your jaw.
+Restorative treatments like implants, bridges, or dentures can help get your bite back in alignment and give you a comfortable and functional bite, which can lead to better overall health.

 How can I prevent further damage after restoration?